Youth Cong torches tractor at India Gate to protest farm laws; BJP terms it 'drama' | Politics

 Youth Congress media in-charge Rahul Rao said activists of its Punjab unit demonstrated at India Gate on the birth anniversary of freedom fighter Bhagat Singh.
 "Our country thrives on the blood and sweat of our farmers.
 From fighting the British to feeding the entire nation, our farmers are the nation's backbone," the Youth Congress tweeted.

 "On Bhagat Singh's birth anniversary Youth Congress set ablaze a tractor in protest against the government's anti-farmer bills," it added.
-Deputy Commissioner of Police (New Delhi) Eish Singhal said an Innova car used in the act has been impounded.
+Deputy Commissioner of Police (New Delhi) Eish Singhal said police have seized two vehicles in this matter.

-"A case under section 3 of the Epidemic Act, section 51(B) of the Disaster Management Act, section 4 of the Damage to Public Property Act and IPC sections has been registered at Tilak Marg police station and five people have been arrested," the DCP said.
+"A case under section 3 of the Epidemic Act, section 51(B) of the Disaster Management Act, section 4 of the Damage to Public Property Act and IPC sections has been registered at Tilak Marg Police Station and six people have been arrested," the DCP said.
 Condemning the incident, several senior BJP leaders, including Union ministers, hit out at the Congress.
 Union Information and Broadcasting Minister Prakash Javadekar accused the opposition of "misleading" the farmers over the farm reforms Acts.

 - READ MORE ON: